 Jamestown Rediscovery Collections Access Policy

 It is not often that a researcher can access the excavation site, collections facility, and museum on the same campus to help fulfill their research design.
-Jamestown Rediscovery has meticulously catalogued more than 2 million artifacts excavated during the past 20 years of excavations and has curated the collection in the Historic Jamestown Research Center.
+Jamestown Rediscovery has meticulously catalogued more than 3 million artifacts excavated during the past 25 years of excavations and has curated the collection in the Historic Jamestown Research Center.
 The majority of James Fort’s artifacts date to the first few years (1607-1610) of the settlement and provide a incomparable opportunity to study the post medieval “Atlantic World” period.
-Jamestown Rediscovery’s collection continues to be available to professionals and students.
-These collaborations in research are valuable because they present unique outside perspectives on our collection.
-Jamestown Rediscovery Collection Research Policy
+Collaborations in research are valuable because they present unique outside perspectives on our collection.
+View the Jamestown Rediscovery Collection Research Policy.

 Have an Artifact Question?
 Contact a Curator.